TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Check/Index.rst

            ),
    ),

-If we wanted both checkboxes to checked by default, we would set the "default" property to '3' (since this contains both bit-0 and bit-1).
+If we wanted both checkboxes to be checked by default, we would set the "default" property to '3' (since this contains both bit-0 and bit-1).